DimensionDev/Flare/README.md

  - Run `docker compose up -d`

 ### Desktop
- - Make sure you have JDK(JBR) 25 installed
+ - Make sure you have JDK 25 installed
  - Run `./gradlew run` to build and run the debug version of the desktop app.

 ## Contributing